 Get the Recipe: Honey Wheat Bread

-- 1/3 cup vegetable or canola oil, or other neutral tasting oil
+- 3 Tablespoons vegetable or canola oil, or other neutral tasting oil

 - Add lukewarm water and honey to a large bowl or the bowl of a stand mixer.
 Sprinkle with yeast, stir and let stand 5 minutes.
 (Mixture should be bubbling a bit after 5 minutes)

 - Add the whole wheat flour and the salt and mix lightly.
 Mix in vegetable oil.
 Work in all-purpose flour gradually, adding just a 1/2 cup at a time and mixing until dough comes together into a smooth, moist but not sticky dough. **You may not need to use all of the all purpose flour or you may need a little bit more.
 Trust what you see in the bowl and adjust accordingly.